10 Foods To Avoid With Diabetes

 Pasta, white bread, and white rice are processed foods that are high in simple carbs, which can raise your blood pressure.
 These foods usually contain very little fiber, which slows the absorption of sugar in the bloodstream.

 Instead of simple carbs, opt for whole grains like whole wheat pasta, whole wheat bread, quinoa, farro, and brown rice.

 Plain yogurt is full of calcium, protein, and probiotics, all of which are essential nutrients for diabetics.
 The problem is, when you buy flavored yogurt with added fruit it’s typically loaded with sugar.

-You’ll also want to avoid non-fat yogurt, which is high in sugar.
-Contrary to popular belief, high-fat whole milk yogurt is actually much better for you.
+You’ll also want to avoid non-fat yogurt, which is usually higher in sugar.
+Contrary to popular belief, high-fat whole-milk yogurt is actually better for you.
 Remember, not all fats are bad…

 5. Store-bought breakfast cereals